syntest-framework/syntest-framework/benchmark/top10npm/commanderjs/Readme.md

 program
   .description('An application for pizza ordering') .option('-p, --peppers', 'Add peppers')
-  .option('-c, --cheese <type>', 'Add the specified type of cheese', 'marble') .option('-C, --no-cheese', 'You do not want any cheese');
+  .option('-c, --cheese <identifierDescription>', 'Add the specified identifierDescription of cheese', 'marble') .option('-C, --no-cheese', 'You do not want any cheese');

 program.parse();